Octophin/cat-map-javascript-test/readme.md

 * Anything that gets the desired result on the map is accepted
 * You have full access to the internet to search through documentation
 * You can use any libraries or tools on the frontend or backend you want, including throwing out the current tech stack
-* Ideal solutions will automatically update the map (on page refresh) whenever the CSV is updated
 * You will be assessed on the server-side and client-side JavaScript, not the styling and presentation of the map and its popups.